-- by clearing the KEK encrypting the target key, - for volatile memory, the destruction shall be executed by a [selection: - single direct overwrite consisting of [selection: - a pseudo-random pattern using the TSF's RBG, - zeroes, - ones. - a new value of a kev. - [assignment: some value that does not contain any CSP]
+- by clearing the KEK encrypting the target key, - for volatile memory, the destruction shall be executed by a [selection: - single direct overwrite consisting of [selection: - a pseudo-random pattern using the TSF's RBG, - zeroes, - ones. - a new value of a key, - [assignment: some value that does not contain any CSP]

-- removal of power to the memory, - o destruction of reference to the key directly followed by a request for garbage collection instructs the underlying platform to destroy the abstraction that represents the key
+- removal of power to the memory, - destruction of reference to the key directly followed by a request for garbage collection

-- for non-volatile memory that consists of the invocation of an interface provided by the underlying platform that [selection: - logically addresses the storage location of the key and performs a [selection: single, [assignment: ST author-defined multi-pass]] direct overwrite consisting of [selection:

-- a pseudo-random pattern using the TSF's RBG,
+- for non-volatile memory that consists of the invocation of an interface provided by the underlying platform that [selection: - logically addresses the storage location of the key and performs a [selection: single, [assignment: ST author-defined multi-pass]] direct overwrite consisting of [selection: - a pseudo-random pattern using the TSF's RBG, - zeroes, - ones. - a new value of a key, - [assignment: some value that does not contain any CSP]

-- zeroes.

-- ones

-- a new value of a kev.

-- [assignment: some value that does not contain any CSP]